a-curious-coder/rubiks-cube-solver/README.md

 <h3>Optional</h3>

 - [x] Allow user to create custom cube sizes
-- [ ] Add a 2D visualisation of the cube
+- [x] Add a 2D visualisation of the cube
 - [ ] Allow user to create a custom cube scramble
 - [x] Provide output of scramble/solve steps to console for the user
-- [ ] Solve the cube from its scrambled state in 20 moves or less - [God's number](https://www.cube20.org/#:~:text=New%20results%3A%20God's%20Number%20is,requires%20more%20than%20twenty%20moves) could be a factor used to help determine the efficiency (based on number of moves) of the solve.
+- [ ] (Unreal expectations right here) Solve the cube from its scrambled state in 20 moves or less - [God's number](https://www.cube20.org/#:~:text=New%20results%3A%20God's%20Number%20is,requires%20more%20than%20twenty%20moves) could be a factor used to help determine the efficiency (based on number of moves) of the solve.
 God's Number is the theory that any traditional 3x3x3 Rubik's cube can be solved in 20 moves or lesss.

 ---

 <h2>Terminology and Notation</h2> <a name="notation"></a>
 <h3>Terminology</h3>
 <table align = "center">